Pembroke Haven Yacht Club

 8 Scoring System

-• The Low Point System (Appendix A) shall apply, amended as follows:-
+• The Low Point System (Appendix A) shall apply, amended to encourage turn out as follows:-

 9 Allowances